After travelling alone in Russia for the first time, here are a few essential tips that will be helpful while planning a trip to Russia.

 Domestic airlines

-I used S7 airlines twice and had a wonderful experience.
+I used S7 Airlines twice and had a wonderful experience.
 You can book directly using their website https://www.s7-airlines.com/.
-The flights were on time and their prices are reasonable too.
-There are other domestic airlines operating within the country.
+The flights were on time and their prices were reasonable too.
+Some other airlines popular among tourists are Aeroflot, UTair and Ural.

 Russian railways